robric/wiki-contrail-controller/Contrail:-Project-Overview.md

 7. Can I only deploy Contrail packages from Contrail cloud bundle?

      Yes, abosoltely.
 Many of our customer have live deployment on Contrail packages.
-Customers are free to chose alternate solutions/sources for non networking features included in JuniperOpenstack.
+Customers are free to chose alternate solutions/sources for non networking features included in Contrail Cloud.

 8. Do you support devstack?